dbddqy/visual_kinematics/README.md

 # Visual-Kinematics

-This is a super simple but useful python package which helps to calculate the robot kinematics and visualizing trajectory in just a few lines of code.
+This is a super easy-to-use and helpful python package for calculating the robot kinematics and visualizing trajectory in just a few lines of code.

 You don't have to deal with vector and matrix algebra or inverse kinematics.
 As long as there are robot's D-H parameters, you are good to go.